My top travel tips travel to Kerala, India

 2. Float along the Backwaters.
 The Backwaters of Kerala are one of the state’s top tourist attractions and for a reason.
 It’s a unique way to relax and enjoy a traditional culture on board your own boat.

 3. Ascend to the tea plantations of Munnar.
-Recently featured to great affect in Life of Pi, the lush hill station of Munnar is a centre of the coffee, tea and spice gardens of Kerala.
+Featured to great affect in the Oscar winning film Life of Pi, the lush hill station of Munnar is a centre of the coffee, tea and spice gardens of Kerala.
 A great place to find cooler weather and to commune with the natural beauty of the region.

 4. Track wildlife at Peryiyar.
 Periyar Wildlife Sanctuary is one of India’s most popular nature reserves, home to bison, sambar, wild boar, langur, elephants and about 46 tigers, at last count.